hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 1. I was in a 6:00 am zoom meeting today and a cmppany came up that I knew nothing about and I did a quick google / chatgpt search but didn't want to look away from the presenter while reading the reply.
 Why can't I beam the results to my glasses?
 Best from a webpage but also in the app I don't think there is a way to type what you want and have the EvenAI report that to the glasses.
 Seems like a simple improvement.
 Make the glasses useful when you can't speak.
 What about in a nosy environment like a rock concert or subway station, are the glasses useless if I can't speak.
 On the app you can?
 2. Hack solution to the above issue.
 Go to chatGPT or a webpage, get your results, copy them to a new "teleprompt" then show from there, but the switching apps is irritating and feels clunky, better solution would be for EvenAI to have a text entry and easy result edit before the teleprompt part of EvenAI
+3. I am a bit to shy to make a video of me singing with the teleprompter working, but it really is amazing.
+For people like me who don't remember lyrics well it is so much fun to just sing along with a song.
+I will see if I can post a video, btu might not
+4. These things are so amazing a night.
+The green text is so easy to read in the dark, to study a subject with them or practice a speach is really a pleasure in the dark.
+It almost would be an interesting feature on the G2 to have a front facing LED, that was easy to turn on.
+I find I am walking around the house in the dark and just want a light to see what is in fron of me.
+5. HACK: The EVENAI is not great as a teleprompter but it is easy to copy the responsee and paste in in the teleprompter and quickly edit it, make sure auto-scroll is on and then present it.
+This would be awesome for both teachers and students, to be able to present a concept with barely a few minutes prep.
+6. I will try to make some videos.
+I just found out that I can't record on the same phone while playing a song and using the teleprompter, luckily I have a second phone just need to charge it.